Tribulus terrestris

 Tribulus terrestris is an annual plant in the caltrop family (Zygophyllaceae) widely distributed around the world.
-It is adapted to thrive in dry climate locations in which few other plants can survive.
+It is adapted to thrive in dry climate locations in which few other plants can survive, and is a highly invasive species.

-It is native to warm temperate and tropical regions in southern Eurasia and Africa.
-It has been unintentionally introduced to North America and Australia.
-An aggressive and hardy invasive species, T. terrestris is widely known as a noxious weed because of its small woody fruit - the bur - having long sharp and strong spines which easily penetrate surfaces, such as bare feet or thin shoes of crop workers and other pedestrians, the rubber of bicycle tires, and the mouths and skin of grazing animals.
+Native to warm temperate and tropical regions in southern Eurasia and Africa, it has been unintentionally introduced to North America and Australia.
+T. terrestris is widely known as a noxious weed because of its small woody fruit - the bur - having long sharp and strong spines which easily penetrate surfaces, such as bare feet or thin shoes of crop workers and other pedestrians, the rubber of bicycle tires, and the mouths and skin of grazing animals.

-Names
+Common names

-Like many weedy species, this plant has numerous common names according to the world region, including 3-corner-jack, goathead, bull's head, gopher-head, caltrop, cat-head, devil's eyelashes, devil's-thorn, devil's-weed, puncturevine, and tackweed.
+Like many weedy species, this plant has numerous common names according to the world region, including puncture vine, goathead, bullhead, calthrop, devil's thorn, sandbur, and burnut.